ShreyashSiddharth/useFavicon/README.md

-if you want to update the Favicon of your react page dynamically this is your hook. in order to change the Favicon, you will need to pass the **url** as parameter to the hook, it will upate the **Favicon** of the current react page.
+if you want to update the Favicon of your react page dynamically this is your hook. in order to change the Favicon, you will need to pass the Image **url** as parameter to the hook, it will upate the **Favicon** of the current react page.

 ## API